The Government’s Coronavirus stimulus package

 Social security payments and changes

 From 27 April 2020, if you are eligible (see list below) you will be automatically paid the Coronavirus Supplement.
-The Coronavirus Supplement is a taxable $550 fortnightly payment until 25 September 2020.
-This reduces to a $250 fortnightly payment from 25 September 2020 until 31 December 2020.
+The Coronavirus Supplement was initially a taxable $550 fortnightly payment until 25 September 2020.
+This reduced to a $250 fortnightly payment from 25 September 2020 until 31 December 2020.
+From 1 January 2021, it reduced to a $150 per fortnight payment until 31 March 2021.

 - Parenting Payment